Jyotirao Phule: Education

-In 1848, aged 21, Phule visited a girls' school in Ahmednagar run by Christian missionaries Cynthia Farrar.
+In 1848, aged 21, Phule visited a girls' school in Ahmednagar run by Christian missionary Cynthia Farrar.
 It was also in 1848 that he read Thomas Paine's book Rights of Man and developed a keen sense of social justice.
-He realized that exploited castes and women were at a disadvantage in Indian society, and also that education of these sections was vital to their emancipation.
+He realised that exploited castes and women were at a disadvantage in Indian society, and also that education of these sections was vital to their emancipation.
 To this end and in the same year, Phule first taught reading and writing to his wife, Savitribai, and then the couple started the first indigenously run school for girls in Pune.
 He also taught his sister Sagunabai Kshirsagar (his maternal aunt's daughter) to write Marathi with Savitribai.
 The conservative upper caste society of Pune didn't approve of his work.
 But many Indians and Europeans helped him generously.
-Conservatives in Pune also forced his own family and community to ostracize them.
+Conservatives in Pune also forced his own family and community to ostracise them.
 During this period, their friend Usman Sheikh and his sister Fatima Sheikh provided them with shelter.
 They also helped to start the school on their premises.
 Later, the Phules started schools for children from the then untouchable castes such as Mahar and Mang.
 In 1852, there were three Phule schools in operation 273 girls were pursuing education in these school but by 1858 they had all closed.
-Eleanor Zelliot blames the closure on private European donations drying up due to the Indian Mutiny of 1857, withdrawal of government support, and Jyotirao resigning from the school management committee because of disagreement regarding the curriculum.
+Eleanor Zelliot blames the closure on private European donations drying up due to the Rebellion of 1857, withdrawal of government support, and Jyotirao resigning from the school management committee because of disagreement regarding the curriculum.